Wirecloud/flotr2-graph-widget/README.md

 grunt
 ```

-If everything goes well, you will find a wgt file in the **dist** folder.
+If everything goes well, you will find a wgt file in the **build** folder.